CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :correct: b
        :feedback_a: Incorrect.
 This isn't phishing because there is no ill intent and there is no request made.
        :feedback_b: Correct.
 This is a clear example of phishing because it involves a request for information.
        :feedback_c: Incorrect.
-This is different from phishing because there is no request for information
+This is different from phishing because there is no request for information.
        :feedback_d: Incorrect.
-This is different from phishing because there is no request for information
+This is different from phishing because there is no request for information.

        Which of the following is most likely to be a part of a phishing attack?